 Title IX Coordinator: The Title IX Coordinator shall be responsible for monitoring compliance with all aspects of this Policy.
-Accordingly, the Title IX Coordinator must be informed of all reports and complaints raising Title IX issues (subject to the exception for confidential staff described in Section 7), even if the report or complaint was initially filed with another individual or office or if the investigation will be conducted by another individual or office.
-As of the effective date of this Policy, the Acting Title IX Coordinator's contact information is as follows:
+Accordingly, the Title IX Coordinator must be informed of all reports and complaints raising Title IX issues (subject to the exception for confidential staff described in Section 7), even if the report or complaint was initially filed with another individual or office, or if the investigation will be conducted by another individual or office.

+The Title IX Coordinator's contact information is as follows:
-Jackie Bareuther Counselor Acting Title IX Coordinator

-Telephone: (717) 391-7213 Email: bareuther@stevenscollege.edu

-Address: 750 East King Street, Lancaster.
-PA 17602
+Marian V. Wilson, PhD, Chief Diversity, Equity and Inclusion Officer and Title IX Coordinator Telephone: (717) 391-1365 Email: wilson@stevenscollege.edu Address: 750 East King Street Lancaster, PA 17602